20 Hockey Scholarships and Grants Most Families Don't Know About

 9. Canadian Tire Jumpstart

-One of Canada's largest youth sports funding programs, not hockey-specific but widely used for hockey registration.
+One of Canada's largest youth sports funding programs.
+Not hockey-specific but widely used for hockey registration.

 - Amount: Up to $300 per child per year